 When you are looking to offer long-term foster care and find one; or two children, in my case, to foster, some people do not understand why you do what you do.
 Caritas Care is easier because their other foster carers have shared experiences, and we all aim to support each other.

 Also, because some of us are local to each other, we can share the school runs.
 We can collect and bring the children from activities and share practical and everyday things, and the children love it.

 ‘My life with the boys is now complete.‘

-One worry was that this life is a total contrast to my old life as a single person.
-Before, I was often out socialising with friends, playing badminton, choir, attending church groups; I thought I may miss out on all these things because I was now a foster carer.
+One worry was that this life completely contrasted with my old life as a single person.
+Before, I was often out socialising with friends, playing badminton, choir, and attending church groups; I thought I might miss out on all these things because I was now a foster carer.

 However, although things are vastly different now, it is in a great way.
 I still have the friends I have; we have just adapted the way we do some things.
 I have made new friends, connected with more people, and I do life with the boys; they have brought more adventure and joy.
 For me, I feel I am now fulfilling God’s purpose for my life.

 I like the boys to feel loved.
 The other day the younger boy did something that he perhaps should not have done; his older brother said to him, ‘It’s okay, Emma will still love you even if you haven’t done the right thing, don’t worry.’
 And he is right; that is what I will always do for them both.